CodingItWrong/outsidein.dev/book/react/5-edge-cases.md

 Save and confirm the tests still pass.

 Now, for the "does not display the loading indicator" test, we pass `loading: false` to the store.
-But conceptually that's the default state of the store, so let's set up `renderWithProps` to pass that as a default prop:
+But conceptually that's the default state of the store, so let's set up `renderComponent` to pass that as a default prop:

 ```diff
  const props = {